covid-cure/COVID-19/covid-19_flowcharts/covid-19_origins/readme.md

 > This is not good.
 I had my doubts about Xi's identity when he went into hiding during the initial stages of the pandemic in China.
 I also thought President Trump and President Xi were cool (as cool as foreign relations let you be anyways).

 - "I had a great relationship with President Xi.
 I like him, but I don’t feel the same way now.” @realDonaldTrump said his relationship with #XiJinping has frayed in the wake of the #CCPVirus pandemic and that he has not spoken to Xi in a long time. https://twitter.com/news_ntd/status/1293390503292084225
+- President Xi Jinping appears to have baited and played with President Trump, so that Xi's candidate and personal asset, Joe Biden, can win the White House in 2020.

 #### Alternative Scenario